RetroDriven/MiSTerMAME/README.md

 * Simply run <b>Update_RetroDriven_MAME.sh</b> via MiSTer Scripts Menu to Download/Update your MAME ROM Zips/MRAs.

 ## New MRA Arcade Core Folder Structure
-The following below is the directory structure for the new MRA/Mame Arcade Core setup
+The following below is the directory structure for the new MRA/Mame Arcade Core setup:

 * /_Arcade/*.mra
 * /_Arcade/cores/*.rbf
+* /_Arcade/mame/*.zip
+* /_Arcade/hbmame/*.zip

+You can place your Mame/HbMame Zip files into your Games folder instead like below:
-* /_Arcade/mame/*.zip or /Games/mame/*.zip
+* /Games/mame/*.zip
-* /_Arcade/hbmame/*.zip or /Games/hbmame/*.zip
+* /Games/hbmame/*.zip

 ## Notes ##
 * By default MRA Files and HBMame files are not downloaded.
 You can enable these via the INI File.